-Tenure at the University, unless otherwise specifically defined in any individual contract between the University and a faculty member, means the continuing right of a faculty member to receive annual employment contracts on an academic year basis consistent with employment conditions as reflected in the Faculty Handbook in force at the time of the commencement of the annual contract.
-In addition, the faculty member is subject to the University’s right to terminate such faculty member by reason of adequate cause, financial exigency, or bona fide discontinuance of a program or Unit of instruction.
+Tenure at the university, unless otherwise specifically defined in any individual contract between the university and a faculty member, means the continuing right of a faculty member to receive annual employment contracts on an academic year basis.
+In addition, the faculty member is subject to the university’s right to terminate such faculty member by reason of adequate cause, financial exigency, or bona fide discontinuance of a program or unit of instruction.

 Only faculty members holding the ranks of Professor, Associate Professor, and Assistant Professor are eligible for tenure.

 A recommendation for tenure of a candidate holding the rank of assistant professor carries with it a recommendation for promotion to associate professor.
-In the School of Law a recommendation for tenure of a candidate holding the rank of associate professor normally carries with it the recommendation for promotion to full professor.
+In the School of Law a recommendation for tenure of a candidate holding the rank of associate professor typically carries with it the recommendation for promotion to full professor.
 A faculty member who is denied tenure will not be promoted.

-In awarding tenure, the University recognizes the faculty member’s superior professional achievement and contributions as a member of the University Community and the Community of scholars.
-The University expects the faculty member to continue to develop in the role of a fully vested citizen of the University.
-In making a tenure decision, the University will consider the candidate’s performance in the areas of teaching, scholarship (including research and creative activity), and service.
+In awarding tenure, the university recognizes the faculty member’s significant professional achievement and contributions as a member of the university community and the community of scholars.
+The university expects the faculty member to continue to develop in the role of a fully vested citizen of the university.
+In making a tenure decision, the university will consider the candidate’s performance in the areas of teaching, scholarship (including research and creative activity), and service.
 The performance standards (see Performance Expectations) are the basis for this judgment.
-In addition, the University will consider the extent to which the candidate’s performance enhances the quality and effectiveness of the Unit, in light of the University’s mission.
-Because the grant of tenure bestows the continuing right to receive annual contracts, the University will also consider the candidate’s promise for future professional development, the long-range needs of the Unit, the College, and the University, and the extent to which the faculty member contributes to the University’s academic distinction.
+In addition, the university will consider the extent to which the candidate’s performance enhances the quality and effectiveness of the unit, in light of the university’s mission.
+Because the grant of tenure bestows the continuing right to receive annual contracts, the university will also consider the candidate’s promise for future professional development, the long-range needs of the unit, the college, and the university, and the extent to which the faculty member contributes to the university’s academic distinction.

 Annual Review of Progress toward Tenure